Last Updated on

 “The asymmetrical pebble pattern increases air circulation over, around and through the mattress cover.
 Air travels through the valleys between the Pebbles making a more breathable sleep space for infants.”

-Besides creating airflow on the surface of the mattress with the gorgeous cover, Nook achieves breathability by layering certified non-toxic foam with woven PETE (recycled water bottles) under the cover.
+Besides creating airflow on the surface of the mattress with the gorgeous cover, Nook achieves breathability by layering CertiPUR-US® certified foam with woven PETE (recycled water bottles) under the cover.

 What’s Inside the Nook Sleep Pebble Lite Crib Mattress?

-Both the Nook Pebble Lite and the Nook Pebble Air use CertiPUR-US® Foam in their mattresses.
+Both the Nook Pebble Lite and the Nook Pebble Air use CertiPUR-US® certified foam in their mattresses.

 Buying CertiPUR-US® certified foam products is like a security blanket for parents.
-You know it’s free from many (although not all) of the harmful chemicals commonly used in conventional foam.
+You know it’s free from many (although not all) harmful chemicals and fire retardants that can be used in or added to flexible polyurethane foam during manufacturing.

 Specifically, foam with the CertiPUR-US® certification is made without: